Marvin510/Revised_Version_City_Chicago/README.md

 - Averaging weekends showed significantly more violations across years, wards, and poverty indexes
 - Saturday and Sunday consistently reported more than any weekday

-Improvements made

-Interaction based on:
+Improvements - Interaction based on:
 - Poverty Indexes
 - Years
 - Political Party
+- These improvements helped in clarying if weekends had varience of violations in other wards, poverty indexes or years.

 Visualization# 3